Yoast/developer/docs/customization/apis/rest-api.md

 <Alert>
 The 'raw' `json` data format described below is only available in Yoast SEO versions 16.7 and upwards.
+If you would like to test this functionality, you can download the latest release candidate from [our GitHub repository](https://github.com/Yoast/wordpress-seo/releases).
 </Alert>

 Yoast SEO includes a REST API which returns all of the SEO metadata (meta tags, schema.org data, and more) for any URL on a site.
 This makes it very easy for headless WordPress sites to use Yoast SEO to manage all of their SEO considerations.